qasimhayat08/Amazone-Project/README.md

 ## 🔐 Environment Variables

-Create a `.env` file inside the backend folder and add your required configuration, for example:
+Create a `.env` file inside the backend folder and add your required configuration:

 ```env
 PORT=5000